Donald Trump injured but safe after shooting at election rally, gunman and spectator killed

 The attack marks the most serious attempt to assassinate a United States president or presidential candidate since 1981, when President Ronald Reagan survived a shooting in Washington DC.

 “There’s no place in America for this type of violence,” said President Joe Biden, who is expected to run against Trump in the United States presidential elections in November.
-“It’s sick.
-It’s sick.”
+“We must unite as one nation to condemn it.”

+Biden said that he had been briefed on the shooting and thanked the Secret Service for getting his rival to safety.
+The Democratic Party’s presumptive presidential candidate will be halting all campaign activities and political advertisements in light of the incident.

+“We are praying for [Trump], his family, and all those who have been injured and impacted by this senseless shooting,” said Vice President Kamala Harris, who is Biden’s presumptive running mate.